Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Conclusions

 \section{Conclusions}

-To conclude, the causal aspects of well-known Peres-Horodecki ppt- (positive partial transpose-) separability criterion have been analyzed.
-In particular, it has been established that partial transpose operation being performed on arbitrary density matrix encoding ensemble of several quantum subsystems, in its one-party Hilbert subspace corresponds to the local causality reversal in one or in several among its constituent quantum subsystems in the case where given density matrix encodes separable ensemble of subsystems and to the reversal of a global time arrow in all cases where such the constituent quantum subsystems are entangled with each other.
-This fact leads to two distinct sorts of channel decompositions: each characterizing either separable or entangled nature of arbitrary density matrix of interest.
+To conclude, the causal aspects of well-known Peres-Horodecki ppt- (positive partial transpose-) separability criterion have been analysed.
+As the result, it has been established for the first time that partial transpose operation being performed on arbitrary density matrix corresponds to the local causality reversal in the case where given density matrix encodes separable ensemble of quantum subsystems or, alternatively, to a reversal of a global time arrow in all cases where its constituent quantum subsystems are entangled with each other.
+This fact leads to two distinct sorts of channel decompositions: for ignorance- and virtual quantum transition probabilities in separable and entangled cases, correspondingly.